syncedtoblog/syncedtoblog.github.io/_posts/2020-09-27-Impact-Covid-19-On-Air-Travel-1.md

 img: images/2020-09-27-Impact-Covid-19-On-Air-Travel-1-1.jpg
 ---

 Using crowdsourced flight tracking data, we quantified Covid-19's unprecedented disruption to air travel.
-In **Part 1** we show how we did it using the OpenSky Network dataset, and in **Part 2** we show what we found.
+Here in **Part 1** we show how we did it using the OpenSky Network dataset, and in [Part 2](https://blog.synced.to/Impact-Covid-19-On-Air-Travel-2/) we show what we found.

 ![_config.yml]({{ site.baseurl }}/images/2020-09-27-Impact-Covid-19-On-Air-Travel-1-1.jpg)
 *by [Markus Winkler](https://unsplash.com/photos/XGKpAZxUE8o)*